 Requirements for becoming a reserve officer:

-- Pass the physical agility assessment - the physical agility test includes pushups (minimum 21), sit-ups (minimum 30 in 60 seconds), a sprint (300 meters in 71 seconds or less) and a 1.5 mile run (14:31 or less.)
+- Pass the physical agility assessment - the physical agility test includes pushups (minimum 21), sit-ups (minimum 30 in 60 seconds), a sprint (300 meters in 71 seconds or less), a 1.5 mile run (14:31 or less), and 35 squat thrusts (3 minutes or less).
 You must pass this test in order to continue processing.

 - Complete the following tests - a polygraph, oral board, psychological testing, medical screening and a review by the Chief of Police.

-- Attend the Reserve Academy - applicants then attend a 270 hour Reserve Officer Academy.
+- Attend the Reserve Academy - applicants then attend a 290 hour Reserve Officer Academy.
 Monday, Wednesday and Friday evening classes (6 - 10 p.m.) and all day Saturdays cumulates with a certification examination administered by the Washington State Criminal Justice Training Commission prior to graduation.
 A Reserve Officer is fully commissioned while on duty.
-Probationary Reserve Officers continue their training with a mentoring program allowing them to progress to a Level II Reserve Officer.
-The second Wednesday of each month is also a training meeting.
+Reserve Officers can continue their training with a mentoring program allowing them to progress to a Level II Reserve Officer able to respond to calls as a solo officer.
+Reserves attend a training meeting the second Wednesday of each month.
 While we realize that there are no “perfect” candidates, we are seeking individuals from all segments of our society who have shown a high degree of honesty, integrity and a desire to work hard in attaining their potential.

 Please review the Spokane Police Department Drug Usage Standards (PDF 38 KB).
 Please read, consider and evaluate these and how they may specifically apply to you.